Skip to main content

 Shoulder Rolls 🔄

-Roll your shoulders backward in slow circles 10 times, then forward 10 times.
-This simple movement restores circulation and relieves the tension that gathers from sitting too long.
+Roll your shoulders backward in slow, controlled circles 10 times, then repeat forward 10 times.

 Cat–Cow Stretch 🐈

-On all fours, arch your back upward (cat), then lower it while lifting your chest (cow).
-Repeat 6–8 times.
-This motion awakens flexibility in the spine and eases back fatigue.
+Come onto all fours and slowly arch your back upward (cat), then lower it while lifting your chest (cow).

 Hamstring Stretch 🦵